zlsa/zlsadesign.com/content/article/fiction/the-bearded-dragon.md

 Up high, the night sky was beautiful.
 The faint rainbow brushstrokes of color washing over bright pinpricks of the stars beneath and the slash of the Milky Way.
-This far from the city, the ground was dark, and the only light we'd find was the ocassional yellow wobble of a car on some remote mountain passage.
-Up high, far above us even now, were the dark trails of jet airplanes criscrossing the sky.
+This far from the city, the ground was dark, and the only light we'd find was the occasional yellow wobble of a car on some remote mountain passage.
+Up high, far above us even now, were the dark trails of jet airplanes crisscrossing the sky.
 I caught Clyde looking up longingly at them, and I patted her to let her know I understood.

 We coasted for hours, just Clyde and I, until the horizon went from black to